NIRaspberryJam/nirj-agent/README.md

 `autoremove`.
 The command deliberately rejects `--root` because that option cannot sandbox apt operations.

+`up` is the long-running production command.
+It requires root, refreshes the configured manifest, applies it, and then remains running until it receives a shutdown signal.
+It deliberately rejects `--root` for the same reason as `apply`.

 The production configuration is read from `/etc/nirj-agent/config.yaml` and state is read from `/var/lib/nirj-agent/state.yaml`.
-A systemd unit and the privileged apply workflow will be added with the provider implementation.
+A systemd unit will be added with the production installer.